rednafi/rednafi.com/content/python/sort_by_a_custom_sequence_in_django.md

 ## Searched CASE Expression

 A searched `CASE` expression evaluates a list of Boolean expressions and returns the corresponding result.
-Here is the syntax for a searched CASE expression:
+The syntax looks as follows:

 ```txt
 CASE